 A personalized, scoliosis-specific routine often achieves better results than a brace.
 However, all exercises, adjustments, and therapies should be prescribed according to each individual patient’s unique spinal configuration.
 These exercises are designed to increase strength and mobility in the spine and its surrounding muscles.
 They improve balance, coordination and achieve a more natural position of the spine.

 Knowing all of your options and being able to weigh the pros and cons is always helpful when making a crucial medical decision like this.
 Think about what’s most important to you, as well as all the possible ways to achieve your spinal health goals.
 It’s important to talk to your doctor about all of your treatment options and make the decision that’s right for you.
+While traditional bracing is not a part of the CLEAR protocol, the appropriate type of corrective bracing can compliment CLEAR care very well.

 Are you considering the Boston brace as a treatment for scoliosis?
 Have you worn one in the past?
 We’d love for you to share your thoughts and experiences with us in the comments below.